Sailing Fees |

 permitted.

-28. No fishing from the islands is permitted with the exception
+26. No fishing from the islands is permitted, with the

-of the stone island at the sailing club end of the lake and the end of the spit.
+exception of the stone island at the Sailing Club end of the lake and the end of

-30. Carp may be retained during the hours of darkness or for a short
+28. Carp may be retained during the hours of darkness or for a

 taken in the summer months when oxygen levels are low.

 lake is permitted.
-Any live bait’s must be caught on site.
+Any live bait must be caught on site.

 to the bins provided.
-Any litter in or around Angling members swim is your
+Any litter in or around Angling members swim is their

 responsibility.